dghuuloc/LaTeX/README.md

 # <p align="center">LaTeX Beginner's Guide</p>
 ---

+### What are LaTeX Packages?
+A basic TeX distribution doesn't actually provide much functionality.
+In most cases, creating a LaTeX document will require packages that provide additional options or functionality.
+The packages generally come into use when you want to insert an image or graphics, colored texts, or a source code from a file into a document, etc.

+Packages required by a document are called in the __preamble__ of your LaTeX document, i.e. before the `\begin{document}` statement.
+The syntax to do so is `\usepackage[options]{package_name}`, with the name of the package included in the brackets.

 ### Text Effects
 If you want to emphasise text, you can use the `\emph{}` command, which will emphasise the text in between the curly brackets, usually by putting it in italics.
 You can also specify this and other effects more directly: